collapsed-stacks/startups/questions/7731/how-to-ask-for-patent.md

 - posted by: [Michael Doran](https://stackexchange.com/users/6964956/michael-doran) on 2015-11-05
 - score: 3

-<p>Getting a patent can be a very long, complicated, and technical process.
-I would recommend researching patent attorney's who have experience working in your specific area of focus.</p>
+Getting a patent can be a very long, complicated, and technical process.
+I would recommend researching patent attorney's who have experience working in your specific area of focus.

-<p>Now if you just have an idea that you want to protect, I would recommend obtaining a provisional patent.
-You can file them on line for about a hundred dollars, and it will protect your idea for one year. </p>
+Now if you just have an idea that you want to protect, I would recommend obtaining a provisional patent.
+You can file them on line for about a hundred dollars, and it will protect your idea for one year.